akshit1473/Fastapi-devops-boilerplate/README.md

 # FastAPI DevOps Boilerplate

-A hardened, containerized **FastAPI** starter kit built with DevSecOps practices baked in from the start — non-root container isolation, strict runtime payload validation, and input-sanitization middleware — so you can focus on business logic instead of re-implementing security basics on every new service.
+A hardened, containerized **FastAPI** starter kit built with DevOps practices baked in from the start — non-root container isolation, strict runtime payload validation, and input-sanitization middleware — so you can focus on business logic instead of re-implementing security basics on every new service.

 ---